 I came across a blog post from Frank Spillers which looked closely some of the many issues involving eye-tracking, specifically within the context of that Poynter research – Eye-Tracking studies- Usability holy grail?

 There are some great takeaway points from this blog post, and I think one of the most important is this one:

 Bottom line: If you are using eye-tracking, to make it meaningful, you must:

-My understanding of the “golden triangle of Google” research I linked to above is limited to what I’ve seen about it described at a couple of Search Engine Strategies sessions, and in a few blog posts.
+My understanding of the “golden triangle of Google” research I linked to above is limited to what I’ve seen about it described at a couple of Search Engine Strategies sessions and in a few blog posts.
 Yet I’m left wondering why there’s only one heat map talked about and shown to describe the way people look at search results.
-And, there’s no insight to what people are actually doing and feeling when that golden triangle is shown.
+And, there’s no insight into what people are doing and feeling when that golden triangle is shown.

 Even on a simple level, shouldn’t the way someone looks at search results pages be different if the type of search was for different purposes?
 Say, for instance, a navigational search as opposed to an informational one, or a transactional one?
 See Andrei Broder’s A taxonomy of web search (pdf) for more on the differences between those types of searches.